 A very small number of affected trees have also been identified in Castlewellan and Belvoir Forests.

 The implementation of measures to control the spread of P. lateralis is ongoing.
-Public access to certain areas of these forests is restricted to prevent soil movement, and users of the forests are asked to observe signage and remain on the way marked paths.
+Public access to certain areas of these forests is restricted to prevent soil movement, and users of the forests are asked to observe signage and stay on the way marked paths.

 How to identify Lawson cypress trees and P. lateralis

 Anyone concerned about Lawson cypress trees are asked to access the guide below where information on the identification of Lawson cypress and P. lateralis symptoms is available.

 - Help with PDF files

 If landowners are concerned about the disease, they should send their name, address, telephone number and a photograph of the tree to the email below.

 Phytophthora ramorum (P. ramorum)